pearswick/telegrab/README.md

 **⚠️ Important Notes:**
 - Make sure your `.env` file is in the same directory
 - Ensure you're in your virtual environment before running
-- Rate limiting may still occur if checking many numbers quickly
+- Rate limiting may still occur if checking many numbers quickly, consider waiting between batch checks

 ## 🤝 Contributing